Leonardite

 can be used on all plants!

-How is humus formed in the soil?
+How are organic matters formed in the soil?

 The organic matter present in the soil, or that has been deposited in the soil, is gradually broken down by the micro-organisms and inorganic matter living in the soil: this process is called mineralisation, whereby more complex organic matter is first transformed into simpler organic matter and then into substances that plants can absorb (water, carbon dioxide, cations and anions).
-The humus content of the soil is determined by the amount of organic matter that enters the soil over a period of time and how quickly it decomposes and mineralises.
+The humic content of the soil is determined by the amount of organic matter that enters the soil over a period of time and how quickly it decomposes and mineralises.

 What does Blackjak contain?